AlcoholRehabHelp Logo

 7. Gastritis

-Excess alcohol consumption can lead to gastritis.
-This causes the lining of the stomach to become swollen or inflamed.
-While it is not directly related to the kidneys, the pain may be experienced in the upper abdomen and linked to kidney pain.5
+Excessive alcohol consumption can lead to gastritis, where the stomach lining becomes swollen or inflamed.
+While it’s not directly related to the kidneys, you may feel pain in the upper abdomen, which may seem like kidney pain.5

 Sponsored